shionhonda/hippocampus-garden/content/blog/xformers/index.md

 </br>

 ### Limitations of Self-attention \[Hahn, 2019]
 [Hahn (2019)](https://arxiv.org/abs/1906.06755) focused on self-attention rather than Transformer, showing the theoretical limitations of the computational abilities of hard and soft self-attention.
 It is stated that *self-attention cannot model periodic finite-state languages nor hierarchical structure*.
-Empirical results using synthetic datasets are provided.
+Theoretical results using synthetic tasks are provided.

 It is interesting that, from these results and the recent success of self-attention in natural language understanding, the author suggests that the complexity of natural languages is limited by human capabilities.